MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 The WDK requires Visual Studio.
 For more information about system requirements for Visual Studio, see [Visual Studio 2019 System Requirements](/visualstudio/releases/2019/system-requirements).

+> [!NOTE]
+> Visual Studio 2022 is not supported by the Windows 11, version 21H2 WDK.
+To use Visual Studio 2022 to develop and test drivers, download the Windows 11, version 22H2 WDK.
+For details, see [Download the Windows Driver Kit (WDK)](./download-the-wdk).

 The following table indicates which Visual Studio version is required for the different releases of the WDK.

 | Targeted versions of Windows      | Edition(s) of Visual Studio            |